 The scheme trustees of a defined benefit scheme can pay a pension for life out of the scheme assets (a scheme pension) or buy an annuity, using the scheme assets.
 The trustees can't offer the member an open market option.

-It is also possible to provide a survivor's annuity that will be paid on the death of the member.
+It is also possible to provide a survivor's annuity that will be paid on the death of the individual.

 Income can be paid in three ways.
 Either by:

-Short-term annuities allow a member to purchase an annuity from an insurance company (on the open market, if required), or a series of annuities with all or part of their benefits.
+Short-term annuities allow an individual to purchase an annuity from an insurance company (on the open market, if required), or a series of annuities with all or part of their benefits.
 The annuity payable can't be paid for more than 5 years.

 All new drawdown plans set up after 6 April 2015 will be flexi-access drawdown plans.
 All existing flexible drawdown plans automatically converted to flexi-access drawdown plans on 6 April 2015.